H.4022

 "

-My name is _____ and I would like you to introduce a companion bill to H.4022.
+My name is _____.
+I am a constituent and and I would like you to introduce a companion bill to H.3589.
 I am a part of a coalition of organizations representing thousands of South Carolinians.
 Giving municipalities the option to use instant runoff voting in their elections will benefit both the voters and the government.
 It will save time and money.
 It minimizes strategic voting and allows voters to express their will without compromising their values.
 It also protects against vote splitting by allowing voters to support all candidates who align with their views, and because of that, allows parties to build their bench.
 Additionally, it discourages negative campaigning, allowing candidates to focus on policy and not defense.
 Finally, it’s how our overseas absentee voters can vote.
 All South Carolinians should have this option for their municipalities.

 "